Differentiable stratified groupoids and a de Rham theorem for inertia spaces: The inertia groupoid of a proper Lie groupoid as a differentiable stratified groupoid

-\subsection{Proof of Theorem \ref{thrm:InertiaStratGMnfld}}
+\subsection{Proof of Theorem~\ref{thrm:InertiaStratGMnfld}}

-Because the stratification given by Equation \eqref{eq:MLocalStratDef} is a variation on the stratification given by \cite[Thm.~4.1]{FarsiPflaumSeaton}, we refer the reader there for arguments that are identical or only slightly modified.
-Observe though that the stratification given here is coarser than the one from \cite[Thm.~4.1]{FarsiPflaumSeaton}, and that the virtue of the new definition is that it is invariant under Morita equivalences, hence can be glued together via chart changes.
+The stratification given by Equation \eqref{eq:MLocalStratDef} is a variation on the stratification given by \cite[Thm.~4.1]{FarsiPflaumSeaton}, so the proof of Theorem~\ref{thrm:InertiaStratGMnfld} will follow a similar outline as a series of lemmata.
+The primary virtue of the revised definition given here is that it is invariant under Morita equivalences, and hence can be glued together on intersections of charts of a proper Lie groupoid.
+For the convenience of the reader, we present the complete argument.